Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvirustotalconnection.png)

 Next is to scroll slightly down to "condition" and enter connection name, workspace key and workspace ID (all found on our Sentinel LAW).
+Click Update and then SAVE the changes.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvirustotalworkspaceinfo.png)

-On the Incident, scroll over and click on the ellipsis and chose "Run Playbook (Preview)"
+Head back to Seninel and on the Incident, scroll over and click on the ellipsis and chose "Run Playbook (Preview)"

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvirustotalrunplaybook.png)